 Normally, making assumptions about which cultural events or new luxury watches have registered with our readers and which haven’t is not something I’d risk for fear of offending someone in the process.
-But I will say this: If by some giant leap of imagination, you are not aware that 2019 marks 50 years since man first set foot on the moon, then you must have literally (or very consciously metaphorically) had your head in the sand for the past several weeks.
+But I will say this: If by some giant leap of imagination, you are not aware that 2019 marks 50 years since man first set foot on the moon – and that the Omega Speedmaster is the first watch worn on the moon, then you must have literally (or very consciously metaphorically) had your head in the sand for the past several weeks.

 The Omega Speedmaster is easily the most famous moon watch, but there are plenty of other lunar-inspired timepieces.

 To recap: On July 20th, 1969, Neil Armstrong and Buzz Aldrin landed on the moon.
 By exiting their craft (in that order) they became the first men to walk our satellite’s surface.
 They stayed a short while, collecting rock samples, taking photos, and leaving footprints amongst other things.
 The culmination of years of shared human endeavor had succeeded.
 Just 24 years after the end of World War II, it looked as if quarrels on Earth may finally be put into perspective despite the continuing international discord between the USA and Russia.
 It was a time of heady optimism.

 Since man first stepped on the moon, the Speedmaster has been the go-to moon watch.

 As we know, things didn’t quite pan out the way many might have thought they would, but it seems no one who witnessed those blurry images beamed live around the globe has ever forgotten the giddy sense of possibility they sired within them.
 Kennedy was nearly six years dead, but his words of a brave new future echoed louder than they did the day they were uttered.